 With this in mind, drivers sharing the road with these large trucks should be aware at all times of their surroundings, and the actions of the other drivers.
 If you or a loved one has been involved in an accident with a commercial truck, you may be entitled to compensation for your injuries.
-J. Gonzalez Law Firm is dedicated to assisting victims of commercial truck collisions and helping them achieve justice for their injuries.
+J. Gonzalez Injury Attorneys is dedicated to assisting victims of commercial truck collisions and helping them achieve justice for their injuries.

 Understandably, because of the “heavyweight” structure of these trucks, they can be quite intimidating to other drivers on the road, especially inexperienced ones.
 The operation of 18-wheelers can be a bit intricate, and many truck companies tend to expect unreasonably quick delivery of shipments.
 Nor do companies consider the pressures they bestow on the drivers to meet their demands.

 Unfortunately, the driver’s physical well-being, the number of hours they’ve slept, and even the weather, all tend to be background noise in comparison to the importance of the shipment’s delivery.
 Truck drivers must – despite consequences to attention span, reaction time, or fatigue – put the shipment before their own safety.
 Sadly, accidents caused by tired truck drivers are very common.